 Discussing Urinary Incontinence The percentage of Medicare members 65 years of age and older who reported having urine leakage in the past six months and who discussed their urinary leakage problem with a health care provider.
 Treatment of Urinary Incontinence The percentage of Medicare members 65 years of age and older who reported having urine leakage in the past six months and who discussed treatment options for their urinary incontinence with a health care provider.

-Impact of Urinary Incontinence

-The percentage of Medicare members 65 years of age and older who reported having urine leakage in the past six months and who reported that urine leakage made them change their daily activities or interfered with their sleep a lot.
+Impact of Urinary Incontinence The percentage of Medicare members 65 years of age and older who reported having urine leakage in the past six months and who reported that urine leakage made them change their daily activities or interfered with their sleep a lot.
 Note: A lower rate indicates better performance for this indicator.

+Eligible Population on Product line Medicare.
 Age 65 and older as of December 31 of the measurement year.
 Exclusion Evidence from CMS administrative records of a hospice start date.

 Medicare Collected using the HOS.
-MAOs reporting the measure must contract with a CMS-
+MAOs reporting the measure must contract with a CMSapproved HOS survey vendor to administer the survey.